 Occupation is the therapy for every one of us even when we live ordinary lives, you will agree.
 If we do not fill our time meaningfully or are prevented for whatever reason to do so, that void and vacuum will remain unfilled and our natural skills become atrophied.

 After 34 years of interaction with the residents, Nest continues to work to get rid of apathy, lethargy and indolence.
-Thanks to wonderful benefactors and funders and friends of Nest, no longer do the residents do nothing except sleep, take medication, eat and sit aimlessly on corridors and beds.
+Thanks to wonderful benefactors, funders and friends of Nest, no longer do the residents do nothing except sleep, take medication, eat and sit aimlessly on corridors and beds.

 Movement is a great healer and purposeful movement gives one a sense of self respect and justification for living.